rjspencer/docs/api.md

 	defaults to `0`

 paid_download_quality
-:	the quality of the paid download to offer for this audio track
+:	the quality of the paid download to offer for this audio track, only applicable if this track has been uploaded to StageBloc

 	possible values are `0` (not downloadable), `1` (128kb MP3), `2` (320kb MP3), `3` (source WAV / AIFF file)